Bigg Boss (Tamil TV series): House

 For all of the Bigg Boss seasons the house was located at EVP Film City, Chennai.
 The house is well-furnished and decorated.
 It has a variety of modern amenities, but just one or multiple bedrooms and four toilet bath rooms.
 There is a garden, outdoor seating, pool, activity area, smoking zone, gym, jail and lounge room in the house.
 There is also a Confession Room, where the housemates may be called in by Bigg Boss for any kind of conversation, and for the nomination process.
 In season seven, the house was split and there was another added confession room.

 Rules

 Housemates are bound by various rules.
 For example, contestants must speak Tamil.
 Tampering with any electronic equipment or other items in the house is strictly prohibited.
 They may not leave the premises at any time without permission.
 Physical violence is completely forbidden.
 Discussing the nomination process with anyone is also not allowed.
-Housemates must remain awake until the lights go off, and they can only converse outside of the designated smoking area.
+Housemates must remain awake until the lights go off.